devurandom11/GOAD/ad/DBZ/README.md

 - If you previously install the v1 do not try to update as a lot of things have changed.
 Just drop your old lab and build the new one (you will not regret it)
 - Chocolatey is no more used and basic tools like git or notepad++ are no more installed by default (as chocolatey regularly crash the install due to hitting rate on multiples builds)
 - ELK is no more installed by default to save resources but you still can install it separately (see the blueteam/elk part)
-- Dragonstone vm as disappear and there is no more DC replication in the lab to save resources
+- GizardWastelands vm as disappear and there is no more DC replication in the lab to save resources
-- Wintefell is now a domain controller for the subdomain north of the sevenkingdoms.local domain
+- Namekplanet is now a domain controller for the subdomain namek of the earthrealm.local domain